IJustNeedOffsets/iManager/README.md

 Thats it, now you just need to download dmg file from the latest release, open it and drag the .app files in the Applications folder
 ## 2 Short
 Drag the iManagerlaunch.app on your taskbar and launch it form there.
 It can not show up at launchpad.
 (Detailed reason is above).
+Lauching it from iphoneManager.app will not work.
+When you launch iManagerlaunch.app you will maybe get a pop up on your iphone, just click ok
 ## 2 Long
 Now you should have two new apps (iManagerlaunch.app and iphoneManage.app) But you can only open iphoneManager.app from the Launchpad because iManagerlaunch.app is just